ROATAN PROPERTY MANAGEMENT OFFERS SELECT VACATION RENTALS… to meet the needs and desires of all travelers.

 El Rancho Barrio Dorcas in West End and Keifito’s Plantation in West Bay offer horseback riding with a local guide to various parts of the island and along the beach.

 The Black Pearl at Pristine Bay Resort created by award winning architect Pete Dye, offers Roatan’s first 18-hole golf course with spectacular views and amenities.

 Can’t decide?
 Give us a call at 305 748 4325 (Honduras +504 9833 9300) or send us an email… we’re happy to help you any way we can!

 GETTING TO ROATAN…

 Roatan (RTB) has an international airport with direct flights via American from Miami and Dallas; Delta from Atlanta; and, United Airlines from Houston.
+Sun Country comes from Minneapolis on Fridays.
 There are also daily flights to San Pedro Sula (SAP) with connections to Roatan via local carriers, CM Airlines, SOSA, Lahnsa & Avianca.

 Iberia flies from Madrid, and from other parts of Europe, Lufthansa, KLM, Air France, British Airways, Alitalia all fly to Miami and Houston where you can make connections via San Pedro Sula to Roatan.
-Air Europe has weekly direct flights from Milan, Italy – and Sunwing has weekly direct flights from Toronto and Montreal.
+West Jet and Sunwing has weekly direct flights from Toronto and Montreal.

 Honduras Entry Policies